K-PaaS-archive/monitoring-guide-eng/install/PAAS-TA_MONITORING_ZABBIX-AGENT_INSTALL.md

 > **[ Necessary Setup Parameter ]**
 . `Server`: Enter the IP address of the Zabbix Server.
 Enter the IP address of the proxy in the Zabbix Proxy configuration environment.
 . `ServerActive`: Enter the IP address of the Zabbix Server (or Proxy) and the service port number in a colon.
-. `Hostname`: Enter the host name.
+. `Hostname`: Enter the hostname.
 The value set here applies to the monitoring hostname of the Zabbix Server.
 . `HostMetadata`: A sort of tag-like role for distinguishing between instance ranges for auto-monitoring host registration and grouping.

 Restart Zabbix Agent and complete the Agent Installation and Settings.